gorayni/UB/Rules/rules.md

 ## Abstract

-*	*The abstract is your **4** sentence summary of the conclusions of your paper [**Kent Beck**](https://plg.uwaterloo.ca/~migod/research/beckOOPSLA.html):*
+*	*The abstract is a* **4** *sentence summary of the conclusions of your paper* [**Kent Beck**](https://plg.uwaterloo.ca/~migod/research/beckOOPSLA.html):
-..1.
-State the problem.
+	1. State the problem.
-..2.
-Say why it is an interesting problem.
+	2. Say why it is an interesting problem.
-..3.
-What does the proposed solution achieves.
+	3. What does the proposed solution achieves.
-..4.
-State the relevance of your solution.
+	4. State the relevance of your solution.
 *	*Do not put math, special symbols or citations in the abstract* [**Michael Shell**](http://www.michaelshell.org/).